hagbard/the-flogger-manual/docs/advanced.md

 ScopedLoggingContexts.newContext().withTags(Tags.of("label", "value")).run(mySubTask(...));
 ```

-The `Tag` mechanism records all the unique key-value pairs with which a context was tagged.
-It
+The [`Tags`]({{site.javadoc}}/context/Tags.html) mechanism records all the unique key-value
-does not permit rewriting existing values and does not preserve the order in which tags were
+pairs with which a context was tagged.
+It does not permit rewriting existing values and does not
-applied.
+preserve the order in which tags were applied.

 Using tags is easier than creating metadata keys, but it's less structured and only intended for
 modifying log statements rather than modifying logging behavior.